donders-research-data-management/rdm-wiki/hpc-wiki/en/cluster_howto/exercise_resource/exercise.md

     Keep your eyes on the `JOBinfo` window and see how the memory usage evolves.
 The `Max memory usage` indicates the amount of memory needed for the fake application.

-4. Quit the interactive job
+4. Terminate the interactive job

 ## Task 2: with job's STDOUT/ERR file